Treaty Tree

-Prior to the arrival of the Dutch, the tree was known to have been a feature of the local landscape since at least the early 1500s.
-In 1509 a massacre by Khoikhoi of 64 Portuguese sailors under the command of Dom Francisco de Almeida took place close to the tree.
+Prior to the arrival of the Dutch, the tree was a feature of the local landscape since at least the early 1500s.
+During the Battle of Salt River, in 1510, a massacre by Khoikhoi of 64 Portuguese sailors and their commander Dom Francisco de Almeida took place close to the tree.

 Protection

 The City of Cape Town owns the property, and the tree was declared a monument in 1967.